Coping With Anxiety After A Breakup

 - Trying a mindfulness or guided meditation exercise

-Taking time to reflect on the relationship after it ends might allow you to learn more about yourself and what you value in interpersonal connections.
-Revisit the activities you enjoyed before your relationship ended and practice hygiene, such as showering, brushing your teeth, and eating healthy meals.
+In addition, taking time to reflect on the relationship after it ends might allow you to learn more about yourself and what you value in interpersonal connections.
+It may also be beneficial to revisit the activities you enjoyed before your relationship ended and to try to continue taking good care of yourself, such as by showering, brushing your teeth, and eating healthy meals.

 This time could be suitable for you to start an educational course or class, write a book, or start a blog.
 Immersing yourself in something other than your past relationship may help you see a future without your ex-partner’s involvement.